ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Versa_Networks_SD-WAN.md

 !!! note

-    OAuth based authentication for Versa Director is not supported.
+    OAuth-based authentication for Versa Director is not supported.

 ## Known Issue